- Fear of not knowing what to say when you approach a woman.

 Protect your skin from the sun.
 It may seem like a tan masks acne, but it's only temporary.
 A tan can cause the body to produce extra sebum, which may worsen your acne, not improve it.
 Tanning also causes damage to skin that will eventually lead to wrinkles and increase your risk of skin cancer.

-acne scars.
+If you're concerned about acne, talk to a dermatologist.
+Dermatologists offer a range of treatments that help to prevent and clear up acne and acne scars.
 A dermatologist can help you find the treatment method that's best for you and can also give you lots of useful tips for dealing with acne and caring for your skin type.
 Some salons and spas have trained skin specialists, called estheticians, who can offer advice and skin care treatments.

 Sun and Skin

 We all know we need to protect our skin from the sun's harmful rays.
 Of course, it's impossible to avoid the sun — who wants to hide indoors when it feels so great to get outside and be active?
-And the sun's not all bad, anyway: Sunlight helps our bodies create
+And the sun's not all bad, anyway: Sunlight helps our bodies create vitamin D. So follow these tips when you're outdoors to help manage sun exposure:

 Wear sunscreen with a sun protection factor (SPF) of at least 15, even if it's cloudy or you don't plan on spending a lot of time outdoors.
 If you sweat a lot or go swimming, reapply sunscreen every 2 to 3 hours (even if the bottle says the sunscreen is waterproof).